GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 hal config deploy edit --type distributed --account-name kubernetes-master
 ```

-!!!
-Error Error: `kubectl` not installed, or can't be found by Halyard.
+> error "Error: `kubectl` not installed, or can't be found by Halyard."
-    If you get such an error when issuing the distributed deployment command above, it likely means Halyard just needs to be restarted.
+> If you get such an error when issuing the distributed deployment command above, it likely means Halyard just needs to be restarted.
 Simply issue the `hal shutdown` command to stop the Halyard daemon, then retry the deployment edit command again, which will automatically restart Halyard before executing.

 ### Use S3 for Persistent Storage